ramalok/amplicon_processing/README.md

 # amplicon_processing

-Section including multiple scripts and workflows for amplicon processing used at ICM CSIC, Barcelona.
+Section including multiple scripts and workflows for amplicon processing I use at ICM CSIC, Barcelona.